ericthemarques/Discovery-studies/README.md

 # Discovery studies
-Rocketseat Discovery program where there is always another level...
+Rocketseat Discovery program where there is always another level to achieve for...

 this repo is for study purposes